open-toast/pulseman/README.md

 ## Running the tests

-Run the junit tests from the root folder as follows
+Run the JUnit tests from the root folder using the following command:

 ```
 ./gradlew test